 The holidays are about giving, but with too much giving you’ll have little energy left in the tank.
 You’ll struggle to get by if you don’t practise at least a little self-care, which means if you have to trade in an hour of writing out Christmas cards to take a walk, listen to some music, or read a book, you should do it!

 To look after others, you need to look after yourself and the holiday season is no exception.

 “Do something fun and take some time out of every day just to be happy,” says Gaston.

 Looking after yourself doesn’t have to be expensive; even something simple like hitting the beach with your family or your dog can work wonders, you just need to actively prioritise what makes you feel good.

 Giving can make you feel good, but that doesn’t mean you have to re-mortgage your house to give gifts to everyone you know, or stress yourself out by facing the shops the week before Christmas.

 The act of giving can be as simple as dropping by to say hello to a neighbour who doesn’t have their family around this Christmas, or donating to a charity or local cause.

-“Giving is something that will bring meaning to your life and will remind you about what all this is about in the first place”, Gaston says.
+“Giving is something that will bring meaning to your life and will remind you about what all this is about in the first place,” says Gaston.

 5. Enjoy spending time with the people around you

-Embrace the time off over Christmas to spend time with the important people in your life.
-It’s okay to say no to party invites from your third cousin twice-removed – it’s a busy time of year and people understand this.
+Embrace the time off over the Christmas period to spend time with the important people in your life.
+It’s okay to say no to party invites from your third cousin twice-removed – it’s a busy time of year and it’s important people understand this.